amey1302/TroopTrainingSimulation/README.md

 #### BarrackRepository
 - Interface for managing troops in the barrack.
-- Provides methods for troop insertion, retrieval, and training.
+- Provides methods for troop insertion, retrieval, and train.

 #### ArmyCampRepository
 - Interface for managing troops in the army camp.